Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-The difference in simple terms is this: stress alone doesn't drive men to excessive drinking, but it does so to women.
+The difference is this: stress alone doesn't drive men to excessive drinking, but it can do so to women.

 You see, not everyone has the same willpower.
 Some people start drinking with the intention of having one or two drinks, and they stop when they do.
 But others just keep going without control.